TRaSH-Guides/Guides/docs/Sonarr/Sonarr-setup-custom-formats-Anime.md

 ## Custom Formats

 !!! note
     We're going to make use of the below custom formats.
-See [How to import Custom Formats](/Sonarr/Sonarr-import-custom-formats/){:target="_blank" rel="noopener noreferrer"} for how to import the custom formats
+See [How to import Custom Formats](/Sonarr/sonarr-import-custom-formats/){:target="_blank" rel="noopener noreferrer"} for how to import the custom formats

 {! include-markdown "../../includes/cf/sonarr-anime.md" !}
 <!-- --8<-- "includes/cf/sonarr-anime.md" -->

 The scoring that has been set is the recommended scoring however some of the CFs are optional depending on what you prefer.
-`Anime Dual Audio`, `Uncensored` and `10bit` can be given scores if you want to prefer content with these attributes
+`Anime Dual Audio`, `Uncensored` and `10bit` can be given postive scores if you want to prefer content with these attributes.

+`Anime Raws` and `Dubs Only` are optional negative scores if you prefer these attributes you can give them a positive score

 Once the custom formats have been imported you can set the scores as above.
 To do this go to `Settings` => `Profiles` and select the Remux-1080p - Anime profile that was setup before

-??? check "example - [CLICK TO EXPAND]"
+??? check "example - [Click to Expand"
     ![!cf-settings-profiles](images/cfa-settings-profiles.png)

 In the profile enter the scores as per the above table in this section.